Table of Contents

-Irrespective of what market you are in, buying a home is a life-changing decision.
-Maybe you're earning a pretty handsome salary now - but is it enough to fulfill your dream of getting a house?
-How much money do you need to buy a home?
+Buying a house is a life-changing decision.
+Maybe you're earning a pretty handsome salary now - but this question always arises, how much do you need to buy a house?

 Since 2015, Indians' loan burden has increased by 13%.
 According to a recent RBI report, the average house price in India in March 2019 was 61.5 times the average Indian's monthly income.